MariaMM04/EpilepsyAdmin/README_Admin.md

 **Left panel:**
 * **Search:** enter surname and click *Search*.
 If the doctor is not found, *Doctor not found* appears.
 * **Reset:** restores *Search* filter and shows full list.
-* **Switch Status:** activate or deactivate selected doctor.
+* **Deactivate User:** deactivates selected doctor.
 A message confirming the status change will appear.
 * **Back to Menu:** returns to Main Menu.

 ---